openairinterface/oai-cn5g-upf/CONTRIBUTING.md

     -  That will allow fairness on the CI usage to other contributors.
 4. When this automated process passes, one of our CI administrators will review your changes or assign a senior contributor to do a peer-review.
-5. Once the peer reviewer accepts your modification, one of our CI administrators will accept and merge your merge request
+5. Once the peer reviewer accepts your modification, one of our CI administrators will accept and merge your pull request
     -  The CI will run again on the new `develop` branch commit.
     -  The source branch WILL be deleted by one of our CI administrators.